-Jim Brown (2/17/1936) was drafted by the Cleveland Browns with the 6th overall selection in the 1957 NFL Draft out of the Cuse (aka Syracuse).
+The Cleveland Browns drafted Jim Brown (2/17/1936) with the 6th overall selection in the 1957 NFL Draft out of the Cuse (aka Syracuse).
 He had a short but illustrious NFL career rushing for a mind-blowing 12,312 yards in only 118 games (that is an average of 104 rushing yards per game!).

-On top of the insane amount of rushing yards Mr. Brown also had 126 touchdowns (106 rushing, 20 receiving), 2,499 receiving yards, and a total of 14,811 total yards from scrimmage… yes Jim Brown was an absolute beast and only Barry Sanders can come close to claiming equality.
+On top of the insane amount of rushing yards, Mr. Brown also had 126 touchdowns (106 rushings, 20 receiving), 2,499 receiving yards, and a total of 14,811 total yards from scrimmage… yes Jim Brown was an absolute beast.
+Only Barry Sanders can come close to claiming equality.

 Related: Best OJ Simpson Rookie Cards